See my guide on how to use an Instant Pot.

 • Add the penne pasta to the pot and do not stir.
 Press the pasta down into an even layer.
 Pour the remaining sauce evenly over the top of the pasta; do not stir.

 • Close the Instant Pot lid and move the steam release valve to the sealing position.
 Set the cook time to 2 minutes at high pressure.
 (This 2 minute cook time is for whole wheat penne pasta with a stovetop package cook time of 9 minutes for al dente.
-You can adjust your pasta cook time as needed, see my tips in the post above.)
+See my notes below for how to adjust the cook time based on the pasta you use.)

 • The Instant Pot will take about 20 minutes to reach pressure and then the cook time will begin counting down.
 As soon as the cook time ends, quick release the pressure by carefully moving the steam release valve to the venting position.
 When all of the steam has escaped and the pin drops down, carefully open the Instant Pot lid.
 You may see a little bit of extra liquid in the pasta, but this will be absorbed as the pasta rests.